Burying Soft Forks

 Taproot Rules

-right.
-So all nodes, all Bitcoin Core nodes, for example, will accept this chain because it’s the longest valid chain.
+All Bitcoin Core nodes, for example, will accept this chain because it’s the longest valid chain.
 While new Bitcoin Core nodes who are enforcing all their taproot rules, no sorry, who are enforcing taproot rules from the beginning, they will reject this chain because it’s an invalid chain.

 Yeah, so basically when a new chain appears, what the node will do is it will just roll back its blockchain.
 It will just like basically do everything in reverse and when all the coins that are spent are recreated until it gets to the forking point and then follows the longest chain all the way up checking the rules for that new longest chain.
 And so if it goes indeed, if it goes before taproot activation, then yeah, taproot rules didn’t apply.
 If you’re an old node, you would say, okay, taproot is no longer active because you’ve gone back in time.
 And those blocks can just do whatever they want.
-But if you’re a new node under this this little cleanup you’re gonna say no no taproot rules are always active so if if anything violates taproot rules I’m going to complain.
-So that means if if the new blocks are written at the low enough, then yeah, it’s going to be
+But if you’re a new node under this this little cleanup you’re going to say no no taproot rules are always active so if if anything violates taproot rules I’m going to complain.
+So that means if if the new blocks are written at the low enough, then yeah, it’s going to be a problem.
+And it could even be worse.
+Like Taproot could never activate at all, according to the old nodes.
+Because if you go back before the speedy trial, if the aliens basically re-org back to 2020 and then replay again, they might just decide to not signal for taproot and say taproot never happened.
+Now the reason we don’t care about that this much is that this scenario is really, really, really bad.
+So the analogy might be to say, well, if all of the Netherlands is flooded, are we really going to argue about this street name in Rotterdam that we have issues about?

-Right, yes.
-The argument, I’ll just… You explained it clearly, I think, but still to reiterate, the argument is that if a reorg happens that is this bad, then Bitcoin is screwed either way and it’s not worth considering even essentially, right?
+You explained it clearly, I think, but still to reiterate, the argument is that if a reorg happens that is this bad, then Bitcoin is screwed either way and it’s not worth considering even essentially, right?

 Or maybe at least you probably have to do some human intervention to decide what on earth you’re going to do about this situation because it means that probably lots of people’s coins won’t exist anymore.
 All the transactions may or may not be replayed again.
 So unless you bought Bitcoin in 2011 and you just huddled and never moved them, you’re gonna be impacted by this event.
-And the whole point of a money system, you know, kind of goes away if that much changes.
-It’s Very similar to in a fiat system, if suddenly your bank account is zero or a million, depending on some random historical glitch, are you really going to just keep on going with the bank balance or are you going to do something else?
+And the whole point of a money system, kind of goes away if that much changes.
+It’s Very similar to a fiat system, if suddenly your bank account is zero or a million, depending on some random historical glitch, are you really going to just keep on going with the bank balance or are you going to do something else?
 It’s a big disaster if this happens.

-Eric Fossel
+Eric Voskuil

 And he argues, or at least one of his arguments is that this threshold that you just… Like at what point is this the case?
 At what point doesn’t it matter anymore that there’s a big reorg?
 Is it after a day?
 Is it after two days?
 Is it after a week, two weeks?
 Where is this threshold?
 And I guess he values consistency a lot when it comes to these kinds of things.
 And his argument would be, or is, I think, well, I need to be careful to represent his arguments because he might disagree with my explanation of it.

-We could say a hypothetical argument could be whether or not somebody makes
+We could say a hypothetical argument could be whether or not somebody makes the argument.

-the argument.
 Maybe that’s better.
 Yeah.
 The only consistent arguments there is that there is no threshold.
 It’s just for each block, you need to assign a probability that it’s going to make reorgs harder.
 So the more confirmations you have, it will just make a reorg harder and harder and harder.
 And it’s kind of how we apply it already.
 Like, one confirmation is not as secure as two confirmation is not as secure as three.
 And this change would imply that there’s some hard cutoff to that logic, rather than it’s just always going to be incrementally safer to wait longer.

 Now there is actually a real cutoff because very old versions of Bitcoin Core use checkpoints, but that hasn’t been done for many, many years.
 But a checkpoint basically meant that that specific block had to exist.
 So there are a couple of blocks in the source code that say this block must exist, otherwise the chain is not valid.